Serum free light-chain measurement: Synthesis

 Kappa light-chain molecules are constructed from approximately 40 functional Vκ gene segments (chromosome 2), five Jκ gene segments and a single Cκ gene.
 Lambda molecules (chromosome 22) are constructed from about 30 Vλ gene segments and four pairs of functional Jλ gene segments and a Cλ gene.

 Light chains are incorporated into immunoglobulin molecules during B-cell development and are expressed initially on the surface of pre B-cells.
 Production of light chains occurs throughout the rest of B-cell development and in plasma cells, where secretion is highest.

 Production

 The production of free immunoglobulin light chains in normal individuals is approximately 500 mg/day from bone marrow and lymph node cells.
-There is approximately 40% excess immunoglobulin light-chain production over immunoglobulin heavy-chain synthesis.
-Possibly this is simply to allow proper conformation of the intact immunoglobulin molecules, but an immunological role for the free light chains has also been proposed.
+The production of immunoglobulin light chains is about 40% greater than the production of immunoglobulin heavy chains.
+This may simply be to allow for the proper structure of the intact immunoglobulin molecules, but it is also possible that free light chains have an immunological function.
 There are approximately twice as many kappa-producing plasma cells as lambda plasma cells.
 Kappa free-light chains are normally monomeric, while lambda free-light chains tend to be dimeric, joined by disulphide bonds.
 Polymeric forms of both types of free light chain can also occur.